List of Fleetwood Mac members

 Fleetwood Mac are a British-American rock band originally formed in London.
-Formed in July 1967, the group originally consisted of lead guitarist and vocalist Peter Green, slide guitarist and vocalist Jeremy Spencer, bassist Bob Brunning and drummer Mick Fleetwood.
-The band's current lineup includes Fleetwood, bassist John McVie (since September 1967), vocalist Stevie Nicks (from December 1974 to December 1990, and since March 1997), lead guitarist Mike Campbell and rhythm guitarist, keyboardist and vocalist Neil Finn (both since April 2018).
+Formed in July 1967, the group originally consisted of lead guitarist and singer Peter Green, slide guitarist and singer Jeremy Spencer, bassist Bob Brunning and drummer Mick Fleetwood.
+After several personnel changes, the band's classic lineup, in place from December 1974 to September 1987, consisted of Fleetwood, bassist John McVie, keyboardist and singer Christine McVie, singer Stevie Nicks, and guitarist and singer Lindsey Buckingham.
+The band then underwent several more changes in personnel, with the final lineup, beginning in November 2018, consisting of Fleetwood, John and Christine McVie, Nicks, lead guitarist Mike Campbell and rhythm guitarist and singer Neil Finn.
+Christine McVie died in 2022, after which Nicks stated that the band would not continue without her.

 History

 1967–1973

-Fleetwood Mac are a British-American rock band, originally formed in London.
 After leaving John Mayall & the Bluesbreakers, guitarist and vocalist Peter Green and drummer Mick Fleetwood formed Fleetwood Mac in July 1967 with slide guitarist Jeremy Spencer and bassist Bob Brunning.
 In September, Brunning was replaced by John McVie, Green and Fleetwood's original choice for the role.
 Danny Kirwan was added as a third guitarist following the release of Mr. Wonderful in August 1968.
 Green suddenly left the band in 1970 due to problems with drug abuse and mental health issues, playing his last show with the band on 20 May.
 McVie's wife Christine – who had collaborated with the band multiple times – joined on keyboards and vocals shortly after Green's departure, officially becoming a member in August.

 During a United States tour in February 1971, Spencer departed Fleetwood Mac after leaving the band's Los Angeles hotel and not returning; it was later revealed that he had joined the Children of God organisation.
 Green temporarily returned to take Spencer's place on the tour, with Bob Welch joining after its conclusion.
 Kirwan was fired by Fleetwood in August 1972, after he got into a drunken argument with Welch backstage, injured himself, broke his guitar and refused to perform.
 He was replaced by Bob Weston the following month, when vocalist Dave Walker also joined the band.
 Walker had left by June the following year, shortly after the release of Penguin.
 Weston stayed to perform on its follow-up Mystery to Me later in the year, but was fired in October after having an affair with Fleetwood's wife Jenny Boyd Fleetwood.